-- higher default rates among the clients (even though most of the receivables are protected by ownership of the vehicles); - a fall-off in demand for leasing, whose ultimate impact will depend on the length and depth of the crisis, currently difficult to gauge;

-- risk of a fall in demand for used vehicles, prompting a fall in profit generated by resale of used vehicles and, potentially, the need to book additional impairment of the existing fleet; - lower availability of refinancing sources and higher cost of debt (in particular if the Issuer or BNP Paribas ratings were downgraded); - a deterioration in the cost/income ratio due to the lower increase in business activity.
+- higher default rates among the clients (even though most of the receivables are protected by ownership of the vehicles); - a fall-off in demand for leasing, whose ultimate impact will depend on the length and depth of the crisis, currently difficult to gauge; - risk of a fall in demand for used vehicles, prompting a fall in profit generated by resale of used vehicles and, potentially, the need to book additional impairment of the existing fleet; - lower availability of refinancing sources and higher cost of debt (in particular if the Issuer or BNP Paribas ratings were downgraded); - a deterioration in the cost/income ratio due to the lower increase in business activity.
 In anticipation of this, measures have been taken to limit non-essential investments.

 Arval Group showed in 2020 good resilience to COVID-19 crisis thanks to the diversity of its income sources and the long term maturity of its vehicle leasing contracts.
-COVID-19 crisis mayhad however have a direct adverse impact on the results with the increase in the risk costs of approximately EUR 3024 (twenty fourthirty) million in 2020 in comparison with 2019.
-Moreover, there could be a direct short term impact on the used car margin in case of severe new lockdown (impact of approximately EUR 40 (forty) million euros in the second quarter of 2020)."
+COVID-19 crisis had however a direct adverse impact on the results with the increase in the risk costs of by EUR 24 (twenty four) million in 2020 (at 60 (sixty) million euros) in comparison with 2019.